B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 When you respawn at the hospital, you forget the last action you had, the location, and the people who participated in that action.

+<span style="color: yellow">Examples:</span>
-<span style="color: yellow">Example:</span> You are in a roleplay where you were kidnapped.
-In the location where you are taken, some people appear with masks and others without, but you can identify their cars and license plates.
-The roleplay evolves, and eventually, those people kill you, you respawn at the hospital and you must forget all the information from the last roleplay.
+- You are in a roleplay where you have been kidnapped.
+At the location where you are taken, some people are masked while others are not, but you can identify their vehicles and license plates.
+The roleplay progresses, and eventually, these people kill you.
+You respawn at the hospital, and you must forget all the information from the last roleplay.
+- Two mafias/groups are in a conflict/beef.
+When one leader gets PK’d by the other leader, they and all their members forget the conflict, bringing the complex roleplay to an end.

+<span style="color: green">Notes:</span>
+- When a mafia/group leader kills a member, the latter will forget all the information they know about that organization or any other organizations they have interacted with, essentially forgetting their mafia life.
+- When an organization (official or unofficial) is disbanded, PK is applied to all its members.
+They forget all the information they knew about that organization or any other organizations they interacted with, essentially forgetting their mafia lives.
+If the mafia was recognized by the Syndicate, they will forget everything about the Syndicate as well.
+- Returning to the area where the initial roleplay took place can be done after 30 minutes.
+- Phone messages, calls, or information held by others cannot be used to recall details about your death or the RP you forgot due to PK.
+When such information is presented to you, you are obliged to ignore it or imply that these events probably happened in a dream of the person bringing them up.

 <span style="color: red">Sanctions:</span>

 - First offense: 150-200 Checkpoints
 - Second offense: 250 Checkpoints
 - Three or more offenses: Warn

-<span style="color: green">Note:</span>
-- When a mafia leader/group leader kills a member, the latter will forget all the information they know about that organization or other organizations they have interacted with—in essence, they forget their mafia life.
-- When an organization (official or unofficial) is disbanded, the PK is executed for all its members.
-They will forget all the information they know about that organization or other organizations they have interacted with—in essence, they forget their mafia lives.
-If the mafia is recognized by the Syndicate, they will forget everything about the Syndicate as well.
-- Returning to the area where you initially had the roleplay can be done after 30 minutes.

 ### <a id="2.4"></a><span style="color: #0088CC">2.4 Revenge Kill (RK)</span>